racho8/git-practice-repo/README.md

 # git-practice-repo

-This is updated as part of main branch's first commit
+This is updated as part of main branch's first commit.

+This is updated as part of main branch's second commit.